ChrisZZhong/chriszzhong.github.io/_posts/2024-02-13-Docker-Kubernate.md

 A Kubernetes pod is the smallest deployable unit in Kubernetes.
 It is a group of one or more containers that are deployed together on the same host.
 Pods are the basic building blocks of Kubernetes, and they are used to run, scale, and manage applications.

+pod VS container

+- A pod is a group of one or more containers that are deployed together on the same host.
+- A container is a runtime instance of a Docker image.

 ### What is a Kubernetes deployment?

 A Kubernetes deployment is a resource object that provides declarative updates to applications.
 It allows you to define the desired state of the application, and Kubernetes will automatically manage the deployment to ensure that the application is running as expected.